leonjamison/rails-api-quiz/README.md

 1. Write the command to create a new Rails application in API mode with a Postgresql database.

+ANSWER: rails new project-name-here --api --database=postgresql
 ```
 ```

 2. What are 5 other options that can be passed in to the `rails new` command and what do they do?
+ANSWER: you can run rails new --help to see all options from skipping bundles to runtime options as well
 ```
 ```

 3. What one line of code can be put into `routes.rb` to get all the RESTful routes for a given resource (e.g., dogs)?
+ANSWER: rake routes
 ```
 ```